Ch0p5h0p/Oxide-Lang/README.md

 # Oxide

-Oxide is a language designed for devices with memory and storage restrictions.
+Oxide is a language designed to both be quick and to produce small binaries.

 > [!NOTE]
 > Oxide is still very early in development!
 Feel free to star this repo to see updates, though.
 I'll work on it when I have time.
 College is hard 😅